Rad Tech

 Can I apply to the program at any time?

-• No, program applications will only be accepted between during the application period prior to the fall semester in which you are seeking admission.
+• No, program applications will only be accepted during the application period before the fall semester in which you are seeking admission.

 If accepted to the Radiologic Technology program, when will I start program courses?